tinymovr/avlos/README.md

 ## Example

-Given the description expressed in a YAML file as follows:
+Given a device description expressed in a YAML file as follows:

     name: toaster
     attributes: